jgambale/NNDigits/README.md

                   convolution2dLayer(3,1,'Padding',[1 1 1 1],'WeightLearnRateFactor',0);
   I chose to add a version of freezeWeights to your code, as it is floating on the internet.
 * genrotate returns values but they are unassigned.
 The function does work by saving the net.
-  That is, the function has side effects which should come with a big warning to the user (me, in this case).
+  That is, the function has side effects which should come with a big warning to the user (like: me).

 ## Score: 100%